On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs: Nonlinear three-body interaction

 \section{Nonlinear three-body interaction}

-In this section we consider the nonlinear dynamics.
-In particular, in \cref{sec:mean field} we consider the dynamics on a mean field model that allows to simply characterize the convergence of the dynamics.
+In this section, we consider the nonlinear dynamics.
+In particular, in \cref{sec:mean field} we consider the dynamics on a mean-field model that allows us to simply characterize the convergence of the dynamics.
 In \cref{sec: general case}, instead, we analyze the actual dynamics, by proving it converges to the same value of the mean field model and by providing bounds on the convergence time.